 - 1. Define the term 'dignity'. - 2.
 Explain how dignity and self-reliance have been achieved in Rwanda. - 3.
 Discuss the implication of dignity and self-reliance on your society. - 4.
 State the meaning of 'self-reliance.' - 5.
 As a citizen of Rwanda, describe how Umuganda (National service) has led to the social and economic development of Rwanda.

 CONCEPT OF DISABILITY AND INCLUSIVE EDUCATION

-Key unit competence: To able to understand the concept of disability, types of disability and explore attitude towards people with disability in Rwanda.
+Key Unit Competence: To be able to understand the concept of disability, types of disability and explore attitudes towards people with disability in Rwanda.